-The “cube” shaped room design and surreal concept of the film recalls elements of earlier industrialized film techniques from the 60s and 70s using linear equations as a basis for the narrative.
-This plus the unique idea of naming each of the characters after real life prison’s to match their corresponding personalities (Kazan, Rennes, Quentin, Holloway, Alderson and Leavenworth) was considered noteworthy at the time.
+The “cube” shaped room design and the surreal concept of the film recalls elements of earlier industrialized film techniques from the 60s and 70s using linear equations as a basis for the narrative.
+This plus the unique idea of naming each of the characters after real-life prison’s to match their corresponding personalities (Kazan, Rennes, Quentin, Holloway, Alderson, and Leavenworth) was considered noteworthy at the time.

 The ending is left purposely open-ended and left up to the viewer’s own interpretation much like contemporary “trap” genre franchise SAW.
 However, the film did spawn a series and we find out in the third film who the “controller” is and the original purpose of the “cube” itself.

 It’s worth noting, this film predates a lot of the films we see today with similar “escape” motif’s and it’s uniqueness at the time makes it a fun film to watch, in spite of production issues and static acting.

 Another one from director/writer Vincenzo Natali is his 2003 effort titled, Nothing, which is about two best friends and housemates who have each experienced the worst days of their lives only to find out that the outside world has been mysteriously converted into an empty white void.

 I won’t spoil too much because it’s better left to be discovered, but the film is essentially about friendship and being able to let go of materialistic endeavors in pursuit of the true meaning of relationships and interaction.

 Much like the blank surroundings the two friends encounter, the film is wildly open to interpretation and the viewers imagination.
 In fact, once you get towards the end of the film and things start to make sense, you are once again driven back to expounding you’re own conclusions about the lessons being taught.

 In this respect, the film stays with you for some time making it an interesting style of interpretive art when the canvas is blank, and the viewer left to paint the picture.
 This film skews the line between silliness and existential in a way few movies do these days, and that makes it a worthy endeavor.